LasseRosenow/HAW-Hamburg-Typst-Template/README.md

 Examples can be found inside of the [examples](./examples/) directory

+- For Bachelor  theses see: [Bachelor thesis example](./examples/bachelor-thesis/)
-- For Bachelor or Master theses see: [Thesis example](./examples/thesis/)
+- For Master theses see: [Master thesis example](./examples/master-thesis/)
 - For reports see: [Report example](./examples/report/)